Aliases for CCDC88A Gene

 GeneCards Summary for CCDC88A Gene

 CCDC88A (Coiled-Coil Domain Containing 88A) is a Protein Coding gene.
-Among its related pathways are Tyrosine Kinases / Adaptors and Cytoskeletal Signaling.
-GO annotations related to this gene include protein homodimerization activity and microtubule binding.
-An important paralog of this gene is HOOK3.
+Diseases associated with CCDC88A include Peho-Like Syndrome and Bilateral Polymicrogyria.
+Among its related pathways are Mesodermal Commitment Pathway and Tyrosine Kinases / Adaptors.
+Gene Ontology (GO) annotations related to this gene include protein homodimerization activity and microtubule binding.
+An important paralog of this gene is CCDC88C.

 UniProtKB/Swiss-Prot for CCDC88A Gene

-Plays a role as a key modulator of the AKT-mTOR signaling pathway controlling the tempo of the process of newborn neurons integration during adult neurogenesis, including correct neuron positioning, dendritic development and synapse formation.
-Enhances phosphoinositide 3-kinase (PI3K)-dependent phosphorylation and kinase activity of AKT1/PKB, but does not possess kinase activity itself.
+Plays a role as a key modulator of the AKT-mTOR signaling pathway controlling the tempo of the process of newborn neurons integration during adult neurogenesis, including correct neuron positioning, dendritic development and synapse formation (By similarity).
+Enhances phosphoinositide 3-kinase (PI3K)-dependent phosphorylation and kinase activity of AKT1/PKB, but does not possess kinase activity itself (By similarity).
 Phosphorylation of AKT1/PKB thereby induces the phosphorylation of downstream effectors GSK3 and FOXO1/FKHR, and regulates DNA replication and cell proliferation (By similarity).
-Essential for the integrity of the actin cytoskeleton and for cell migration.
-Required for formation of actin stress fibers and lamellipodia.
-May be involved in membrane sorting in the early endosome.
+Essential for the integrity of the actin cytoskeleton and for cell migration (PubMed:16139227).
+Required for formation of actin stress fibers and lamellipodia (PubMed:15882442).
+May be involved in membrane sorting in the early endosome (PubMed:15882442).
+Plays a role in ciliogenesis and cilium morphology and positioning and this may partly be through regulation of the localization of scaffolding protein CROCC/Rootletin (PubMed:27623382).